Intern in China and Hong Kong

 - Placement in a wide variety of careers and industries in Shanghai or Hong Kong

-- Choose a program duration that suits you – stay from one month to one year on a program of your choice
+- Choose a program duration that suits you – stay from 1 to 3 months on a program of your choice

 - You will work with people from China and HK, as well as others from around the world

 - We provide great on-site support during your internship in China or HK, plus a comprehensive orientation before you get there